 - Location: Water collection locations can be addressed using swales or permeable pavers for yard surface water, but sump pumps are most effective for basement or building flooding.

 - Soil Type: Soil absorption is crucial, and suitable options include swales or dry wells for adequate drainage.
-An active system like a sump pump may be necessary for clay-rich soil or slow drainage.
+An active system like a sump pump may be necessary for clay soils or poor drainage.

 - Maintenance: Consider your maintenance capacity.
 Low-maintenance solutions like swales or gravel trenches require less upkeep than sump pumps.